Object Graph Explorer

 - Two-way without text (the default starting point).

 - Remove the association arrow from the diagram ().
 This action does not remove the association between the objects from the catalog designer.
-Therefore, to display the association again, you can re-add an object on any side of it, and the association will appear again.
+To display the removed association again, enable object linking from the toolbar, drag one object onto another, and pick the existing link in the dialog.